Wendelcorp/Advanced-colors/README.md

 # Advanced Colors

-A lightening fast swatch tool for designers and developers.
+A lightning fast swatch tool for designers and developers.
 </br>
 <em>Built for OSX</em>
 </br>